-Porter (1989, 248) cites this as an example of markedness functioning as an ordering principle (recall that in Porter’s model, markedness signals prominence and that the aorist is the least mark verb form—Porter 2009 is probably the most updated version of his approach).
+Porter (1989, 248) cites this as an example of markedness functioning as an ordering principle (recall that in Porter’s model, markedness signals prominence and that the aorist is the least marked verb form—Porter 2009 is probably the most updated version of his approach).
 The present is more marked and the perfect is the most heavily marked.
 The perfect ἑστάναι being the more heavily marked aspect form comes before the less heavily marked present κρούειν.

 But there’s a far simpler explanation of the data that does not need this unnecessary prominence model.
 The ordering is actually event structure and discourse, not markedness or prominence.
-Set a scene and its location and then present the actions that happens at that location: standing and knocking.
+Set a scene and its location and then present the actions that happen at that location: standing and knocking.